Message Persistence API for JavaScript SDK

 PubNub supports Callbacks, Promises, and Async/Await for asynchronous JS operations.
 The recommended pattern is Async/Await and all sample requests in this document are based on it.
 This pattern returns a status only on detecting an error.
 To receive the status errors, you must use the try...catch syntax in your code.

-• if you specify only the start parameter (without end), you will receive messages that are older than the start timetoken
+• If you specify only the start parameter (without end), you receive messages older than the start timetoken.

-• if you specify only the end parameter (without start), you will receive messages from that end timetoken and newer
+• If you specify only the end parameter (without start), you receive messages from that end timetoken and newer.

-• if you specify values for both start and end parameters, you will retrieve messages between those timetokens (inclusive of the end value)
+• If you specify both start and end, you retrieve messages between those timetokens (inclusive of the end value).

-You will receive a maximum of 100 messages for a single channel or 25 messages for multiple channels (up to 500).
-If more messages meet the timetoken criteria, make iterative calls while adjusting the start timetoken to fetch the entire list of messages from storage.
+You can receive up to 100 messages for a single channel.
+For multiple channels (up to 500), you can receive up to 25 messages per channel.
+If more messages match the time range, make iterative calls and adjust the start timetoken to page through the results.

 Method(s)